shinyford/nowplaying/README.md

 On Android `nowplaying` makes use of the `NotifiationListenerService`, and shows any track revealing its play state via a notification.

-On iOS `nowplaying` is restricted to access to music or media played via the Apple Music/iTunes app.
+On iOS `nowplaying` is restricted to access to music or media played via the Apple Music/iTunes app, or via Spotify.

+Access to Spotify track listings is dependent on the user signing in to Spotify and authorising the app for its use.

 ## Installation